openmrs/openmrs-contrib-rest-api-docs/visit_attribute_type.md

 * #### List visit attribute type by UUID.

     Retrieve a visit attribute type by its UUID.
-Returns a `404 Not Found` status if visit attribute type not exists.
-If user not logged in to perform this action, a `401 Unauthorized` status returned.
+Returns a `404 Not Found` status if the visit attribute type not exists.
+If the user not logged in to  perform this action, a `401 Unauthorized` status returned.

     ```console
     GET /visitattributetype/:target_visit_attribute_type_uuid